FunnelKit

 woocommerce post purchase email example from Google Home Mini

-This email explores all the ways you can use your recently purchased Google Home Mini device.
+This email explores all the ways you can use your newly purchased Google Home Mini.

 5. Design beautiful emails to attract users